ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-TypeScript Tutorial (Part 7)- Arrays in TypeScript - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-7-arrays-in-typescript-ad4738642746" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Tutorial (Part 10)- Enums in TypeScript - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-10-enums-in-typescript-bd3e66763d48" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>In TypeScript, an array is a user-defined data type that allows you to store multiple values of the same or different data types.
-Arrays…</blockquote>
+<blockquote>Enums in TypeScript are a special type used to define a collection of related constants.
+These constants can represent both numeric and…</blockquote>

 <h3>5.
 How ts-pattern can improve your code readability? - <a href="https://medium.com/@tauantcamargo/how-ts-pattern-can-improve-your-code-readability-d64996841646" target="_blank" rel="noopener noreferrer">link</a></h3>